Ross Barnett: Ole Miss controversy with Robert F. Kennedy

-On March 18, 1966, former United States Attorney General Robert F. Kennedy, who frequently conversed by telephone with Barnett during the Meredith crisis in attempts to secure peacefully Meredith's enrollment at Ole Miss, visited the campus.
+On March 18, 1966, former United States Attorney General Robert F. Kennedy, who frequently conversed by telephone with Barnett during the Meredith crisis in attempts to peacefully secure Meredith's enrollment at Ole Miss, visited the campus.
 In a speech before more than 6,000 students and faculty, Kennedy discussed racial reconciliation and answered questions, including those about his role in Meredith's enrollment.
 To much laughter from the audience members, he told of a plan in which Barnett had asked that US marshals point their guns at him while Meredith attempted to enroll so that "a picture could be taken of the event."

 He also drew laughter by recounting another plan where Meredith would go to Jackson to enroll while Barnett remained in Oxford "and when Meredith was registered, he (Barnett) would feign surprise."
 Both plans were approved by Kennedy and failed only because of the development of events.
 When Kennedy finished his speech and question-and-answer session, he was greeted by a standing ovation.

 The next day Barnett bitterly attacked Kennedy's version of events:

 It ill becomes a man who never tried a lawsuit in his life, but who occupied the high position of United States attorney general and who was responsible for using 30,000 troops and spent approximately six million dollars to put one unqualified student in Ole Miss to return to the scene of this crime and discuss any phase of this infamous affair. ...
 I say to you that Bobby Kennedy is a very sick and dangerous American.
 We have lots of sick Americans in this country but most of them have a long beard.
 Bobby Kennedy is a hypocritical, left-wing beatnik without a beard who carelessly and recklessly distorts the facts.

 Later life

 Barnett attempted a political comeback by running for governor again in 1967 but lost, finishing a distant fourth in the state primary.
 He then returned to the practice of law, but remained unrepentant about his past, saying, "Generally speaking, I'd do the same things again."
 He also farmed and spoke before various groups, such as the American Legion.

 Barnett expressed no remorse for his role in segregation.
-Asked in 1982 about the Ole Miss riot, Barnett said, "'I have no regrets, no apologies to make."
+When he was asked in 1982 about the Ole Miss riot, Barnett said, "'I have no regrets, no apologies to make."

 Ross Barnett Reservoir, located northeast of Jackson, is named in his honor.
 In May 2022, a petition began to be circulated to rename the reservoir after outdoors writer R. H. Cleveland.
 In Smith County, a lake was named after him before it was renamed Lake Prentiss Walker.

+Death

+Barnett died of pneumonia on November 6, 1987 in Jackson, Mississippi.
+He was interred at Barnett Cemetery in Standing Pines, Mississippi.